-We were originally declined from joining them with our new fake Facebook profile, created especially for this monitoring.
+As well, we were originally declined from joining them with our new fake Facebook profile, created specially for this monitoring.
 Weeks later, when we were approved, there was not enough time to check them all.
 But we will continue to monitor them.